jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 ### What to do from there

-1. Assess if you need pipeline or not (example is to provide demo environment only with public docker images).
-If not using pipeline comment in the `config/argocd/kustomization.yaml` the `cicd-app.yaml`.
-Also assess if you need stage environment.
+1. Assess if you need the Pipeline or not (for example when defining a demo environment with public docker images we do not need Pipeline).
+If you do not use Pipeline, comment in the `config/argocd/kustomization.yaml` the call to `cicd-app.yaml`.
+1. Assess if you need `stage` environment.
+For demo one environment is needed.
-1. Change the `environments/<>-dev/apps/app-<appname>/services/<appname>/base/config` file with the kustomization of your microservice.
+1. Change the `environments/<>-dev/apps/app-<appname>/services/<appname>/base/config` file with the kustomization files of your application.
 1. Add any cross microservice/application dependent services under a new structure per environment.
 Ex

-    ```
+    ```sh
     environments/<>-dev/services/kafka-strimzi/
     ```

+1. Create a `bootstrap` folder and add the declaration for the ArgoCD project to avoid using `default` project.
+See example in [this repo](https://github.com/ibm-cloud-architecture/store-mq-gitops/tree/main/bootstrap/argocd-project).
-1. Bring up the argocd app of app by doing: `oc apply -k config/argocd/`, which will create:
+1. Bring up the Argocd app of app by doing: `oc apply -k config/argocd/`, which will create:

     * three Argo applications to monitor CI/CD, Dev and Staging environments: rt-inventory-cicd, rt-inventory-dev, rt-inventory-stage
     * One Argo Application per service to deploy: the following figure has only one of such service.
     ![](./images/argo-rt-inv.png)
     * Three OpensShift projects: one for cicd, one per target 'environments' (dev, stage)

-    > depending of OCP version, there may be issue regarding controler user being able to create resource.
+    > depending of OCP version, there may be issue regarding `controller user` being able to create resource.
     To enable full cluster admin access on OpenShift, run the following command:

     ```sh
     oc adm policy add-cluster-role-to-user cluster-admin -z argocd-application-co
     ```

 1. Part of the configuration bootstraps a simple `OpenShift Pipelines` pipeline for building code when a pull-request is opened.
-1. Add new microservices using command like
+1. Add new microservices using command like:

-> Attention there is an issue with KAM as it will overwrite any update in previously generated file, so for example bringing the project name back to default.
-We need to tunes the pipelines.yaml file

     ```sh
     kam service add --git-repo-url https://github.com/jbcodefoce/new-service.git --app-name newservicename  --env-name stage  --image-repo quay.io/jbcodefoce/new-service --service-name new-service
     ```

+    > Attention there is an issue with KAM as it will overwrite any update in previously generated file, so for example  bringing the project name back to default.
+We need to tunes the pipelines.yaml file

     For each service, an unencrypted secret will be generated into the secrets folder.
 Make sure to apply these secrets to the cluster.

 1. Add a webhook to each microservice repository to connect to the Pipeline event listener.

     ```sh